 ToBRFV is easily transmitted from plant to plant by mechanical means which include common cultural practices, contaminated tools, equipment, hands, clothes, soil, and infected plants.
 Volunteer crop plants and solanaceous weed species can serve as pathogen reservoirs.
-For the time being, seed transferability of ToBRFV has not been demonstrated, but it cannot be ruled out.
+Seed transmission of ToBRFV is suspected and recent reports indicate transmission by bumblebees (Bombus spp.).
 Tobamoviruses are very persistent and can last for a long-time on host plants, and survive on inert materials (clothing, tools), in plant remains, in substrate and in soil without losing their virulence.